-Summary: Does the sound of getting a mortgage in Seattle, WA sounds way out of your financial reach?
+Does the sound of getting a mortgage in Seattle, WA sound way out of your financial reach?
 The truth is, renting can be even more expensive than paying a mortgage.
-This article will show you why a mortgage may actually be cheaper than renting in Seattle.

 Seattle is known to be one of the most expensive housing markets in the country.
-Prices have increased rapidly in the city over the past few years and are well over the $700,000 mark, despite a slowdown over the past 12 months.
+Prices have increased rapidly in the city over the past few years and are well over the $800,000 mark.

 But is it still worth it to rent instead of buying?
 Even though home prices are on the higher end of the spectrum relative to the rest of the state and country, are rent prices any cheaper than mortgage payments?

 Many people rent in Seattle as a result, thinking that it may be the cheaper route compared to getting and paying a mortgage.
 But the truth is, buying a home in Seattle may actually be cheaper than paying rent in the city.
 While home prices may be high, rents are very expensive, too.
 In fact, many residents find it difficult to secure certain rental units because they simply cannot afford the monthly rent payments.